PlummersSoftwareLLC/Primes/BENCHMARK.md

 ## General working mechanism

 The main directory contains a file named "`Makefile`".
-This Makefile is a linux shell script written in bash.
-This script has the following basic flow:
+This Makefile implements the following basic flow:

 - A temp directory is created to write the output of the benchmarks to
 - All solution directories that have a Dockerfile are processed one by one